AGaliciaMartinez/blog_GSoC/presentations/GSoC2021/presentation.md

 ---
 # qutip-tensorflow

-- Nive examaple of how extensible the new dipatching system is in QuTiP 5.
+- Working example showing the extensibility of the new dispatching system is in QuTiP 5.
 - Allows operating with a GPU in QuTiP.
 - QuTiP now benefits from TensorFlow's auto differentiation and minimization algorithms.